 School Website

-The University of Alabama in Tuscaloosa, Alabama is the flagship institution of the University of Alabama System Established in 1820, UA is the largest and oldest of the public universities in the state, enrolling nearly 40,000 undergraduate and graduate students each year.
-UA offers more than 70 inexpensive bachelor’s degrees through 12 colleges and schools as well as “learning communities” for freshmen and international seminars.
-UA’s cheap online program, Bama By Distance, offers affordable online undergraduate programs in areas such as engineering, human environmental sciences, nursing, social work, commerce and business administration, and the arts and sciences.
-The school also boasts a vibrant Greek life, with 40 percent of women and 26 percent of men joining a sorority or fraternity.
+The University of Alabama is the flagship institution of the University of Alabama System Established in 1820, UA is the largest and oldest of the public universities in the state.
+It enrolls nearly 40,000 undergraduate and graduate students each year.
+UA offers more than 70 inexpensive bachelor’s degrees through 12 colleges and schools.
+It also has “learning communities” for freshmen and international seminars.
+UA’s online program, Bama By Distance, offers affordable undergraduate programs in areas such as:

 In-State Tuition: $10,780